FAQs

 What are Fog Effects?

-The term ‘Fog Effects’ refers to certain types of misting which is used not only for aesthetics but also for cooling ambient temperature in areas that don’t have existing shade structures (e.g., patios, ramadas).
-Fog Effects are especially useful for sunbathing, pool areas, waterfalls and uncovered sitting areas.
+The term ‘Fog Effects’ refers to certain types of misting used not only for aesthetics but also for cooling ambient temperatures in areas without existing shade structures (e.g., patios, ramadas).
+Fog Effects are especially useful for sunbathing, pool areas, waterfalls, and uncovered sitting areas.

 How do Fog Effects work?

-Parts include a length of tubing, specially designed fog nozzles, and a high pressure pump designed to increase the water pressure to 1,000 pounds per square inch (PSI).
-At this pressure, the water is atomized into micron size droplets that flash evaporate and create significant temperature reduction.
-More nozzles in a concentrated area creates more fog.
+Parts include tubing, specially designed fog nozzles, and a high-pressure pump that increases water pressure to 1,000 PSI.
+At this pressure, the water atomizes into micron-sized droplets that flash evaporate, creating a significant temperature reduction.
+More nozzles in a concentrated area create more fog.

 I live in a humid climate.
 Will a misting system work for me?